Black hole - neutron star mergers: The first mass gap and kilonovae

 \titlerunning{BH-NS mergers and the first mass gap}

-\abstract { Observations of X-ray binaries indicate a dearth of compact objects in the mass range from $\sim 2-5\msun$ and the existence of this (first mass) gap has been used to advance our understanding of the engines behind core-collapse supernovae.
-LIGO/Virgo observations provide an independent measure of binary compact remnant masses and several candidate first mass gap objects (either NS or BH) were observed in the O3 science run.
-We study the formation of BH-NS mergers in the framework of isolated classical binary evolution.
-We use population synthesis method to evolve binary stars (Population I and II) across cosmic time.
-The predicted BH-NS mergers from the isolated classical binary evolution are sufficiently abundant ($\sim 0.4-10 \gpy$) in the local Universe ($z\approx0$) to produce the observed LIGO/Virgo candidates.
-We present results on the NS to BH mass ratios ($q=M_{\rm NS}/M_{\rm BH}$ ) in merging systems, showing that although systems with a mass ratio as low as $q=0.02$ can exist, only a small fraction ($\sim 0.05\%-5\%$) of LIGO/Virgo detectable BH-NS mergers have mass ratios below $q=0.05$.
-We find that with appropriate constraints on the (delayed) supernova engine $\sim 30-40\%$ of LIGO/Virgo BH-NS mergers may host at least one compact object in the gap.
-The uncertainties in the processes behind compact object formation imply that the fraction of BH-NS systems ejecting mass during the merger is $\sim 0-9\%$.
-In our reference model where we assume: (i) formation of compact objects within the first mass gap, (ii) natal NS/BH kicks decreased by fallback, (iii) low BH spins due to Tayler-Spruit angular momentum transport in massive stars, we find that only $\sim 0.2\%$ of BH-NS mergers will have any mass ejection, and about the same percentage would produce kilonova bright enough to have a chance to be detected even with a large (Subaru-class) $8$m telescope.
-Interestingly, all these mergers will have both BH and NS in the first mass gap. }
+\abstract { Observations of X-ray binaries indicate a dearth of compact objects in the mass range from $\sim 2-5\msun$.
+The existence of this (first mass) gap has been used to discriminate between proposed engines behind core-collapse supernovae.
+From LIGO/Virgo observations of binary compact remnant masses, several candidate first mass gap objects (either neutron stars (NSs) or black holes (BHs)) were identified during the O3 science run.
+Motivated by these new observations, we study the formation of BH-NS mergers in the framework of isolated classical binary evolution, using population synthesis methods to evolve large populations of binary stars (Population I and II) across cosmic time.
+We present results on the NS to BH mass ratios ($q=M_{\rm NS}/M_{\rm BH}$ ) in merging systems, showing that although systems with a mass ratio as low as $q=0.02$ can exist, typically BH-NS systems form with moderate mass ratios $q=0.1-0.2$.
+If we adopt a delayed supernova engine, we conclude that $\sim 30\%$ of BH-NS mergers may host at least one compact object in the first mass gap (FMG$^\circ$).
+Even allowing for uncertainties in the processes behind compact object formation, we expect the fraction of BH-NS systems ejecting mass during the merger to be small (from $\sim 0.6-9\%$).
+In our reference model, we assume: (i) the formation of compact objects within the FMG, (ii) natal NS/BH kicks decreased by fallback, (iii) low BH spins due to Tayler-Spruit angular momentum transport in massive stars.
+We find that $\lesssim 1\%$ of BH-NS mergers will have any mass ejection and about the same percentage will produce kilonova bright enough to have a chance of being detected with a large (Subaru-class) $8$m telescope.
+Interestingly, all these mergers will have both a BH and an NS in the FMG. }

 \keywords{Stars: massive, stars: neutron, black hole physics, gravitational waves}